- Pittsburgh Uber Accident Lawyer That's on Your Side

 When an Uber driver causes an accident, Uber’s insurer covers up to $1 million per accident for the victims’ damages.
 The policy will also kick in if an uninsured or underinsured motorist causes the accident.
 However, whether Uber pays depends on whether or not the driver was on the app at the time of the crash.

-Let us explain.
+Let our Pittsburgh personal injury lawyers explain.
 Uber insurance covers your damages in an accident, but only while the app is on.
 Uber’s coverage depends on what period the driver was in:

 - Period 1: The driver is on the app but has not accepted a fare